 Would I have access to the command line to do sitewide tasks in WP-CLI (WordPress Command Line Interpreter), MySql (the WordPress database), or even Git (if I want to revision control code changes or test plugins, themes, or updates before going live with them)?

-The only way I can truly tell what the capabilities of WA’s hosting would be through building up my wife’s food blog (which was how I got to WA in the first place).
+The only way I can truly tell what the capabilities of WA’s hosting would be through building up my other blogs that I’ve started through WA.

-So I’ll be updating this review as I learn more through my experiences.
+So I’ll be updating this review as I learn more through my experiences, but in the mean time, you can see my progress by checking out homeownerheadaches.com.

 Members Who Have Upgraded Do So For Life

-I personally haven’t had to experience this for myself, but it is worrisome if say I did outgrow the hosting capabilities of Wealthy Affiliate and needed to migrate elsewhere.
+I personally haven’t had to experience this for myself, but it is worrisome if say I did outgrow the hosting capabilities of Wealthy Affiliate and needed to migrate elsewhere or if I couldn’t keep up with paying the monthly or annual fees.

-From the handful of cases that I’ve seen so far, people who do not intend to renew their premium membership with WA would have no access to their work done on that account unless they pay to renew.
+From the handful of cases that I’ve seen so far, people who do not intend to renew their premium or premium plus membership with WA would have no access to their work done on that account unless they pay to renew.

 If that’s the case, perhaps I made the right move by going through the struggles that I did when I took the World of Waterfalls from SBI and went about it alone with a combination of Kinsta, Digital Ocean, Amazon AWS, and a whole slew of services.